thomasgalliker/ObservableView/Readme.md

 #### Group
 TODO: Document

+### Performance considerations
+Performance is a critical success factor for component such as the ObservableView.
+ObservableView has been tested with ten thousands of data records with good results.
+If you, however, have issues in certain situations, do not hesitate to open a new issue.

 ### License
 This project is Copyright &copy; 2015 [Thomas Galliker](https://ch.linkedin.com/in/thomasgalliker).
 Free for non-commercial use.
 For commercial use please contact the author.